 - Eggs: Make sure that your eggs are fresh by placing them in a bowl of water.
 If they sink to the bottom they are good to use.
 Discard any that float to the top.

-- Pumpkin puree: Use pure pumpkin puree for this recipe; not pumpkin pie filling that has added sugar and spices.
+- Pumpkin puree: Use pure pumpkin puree for this recipe; not pumpkin pie filling which has added sugar and spices.

-- Milk: You can use any dairy or non-dairy milk alternative in this French toast recipe.
+- Milk: You can use any dairy or non-dairy milk alternative to keep the recipe dairy-free.
+I recommend choosing one without added sugar.

-- Cinnamon and vanilla: For sweetness and flavour.
+- Cinnamon and vanilla: For sweetness and flavor.
 Adapt according to personal taste.

-- Bread: I made these pumpkin French toast sticks with whole-wheat bread for some extra goodness, but most breads will work well for this recipe.
+- Whole grain bread: I made these pumpkin French toast sticks with whole-wheat bread for some extra goodness, but most breads will work well for this recipe.
+For a softer, fluffier texture, choose challah, Texas Toast, brioche, sourdough, French bread, or even your favorite white bread.

-- In a large shallow bowl or tray, beat the eggs and add in the pumpkin puree, milk, cinnamon and vanilla extract.
+- In a large shallow dish or tray, beat the eggs and add in the pumpkin puree, milk, cinnamon and vanilla extract.
 Mix until combined.

 - Remove from pan and serve plain or with fresh fruit or maple syrup.